Get help now Make a donation

 Being sectioned means that you’re kept in hospital under the Mental Health Act 1983.

-There are different types of sections, each with different rules to keep you safe and give you treatment.
+There are different types of sections, that have different rules to keep you safe.

 The length of time that you can be kept in hospital depends on which section you are on.